rslabbert/PyLisp/README.md

 # PyLisp

 ## TODO
-* Try to replace SubShell in interpreter.py with just newlines
 * Implement proper end of line checking in FileParser.py
 * Write more tests
 * Implement almost the entire scheme standard